MattMiles95/PP1_Limitless/README.md

 Throughout the website I have used several buttons.
 Each of these buttons work in the same way as the links described above.
 I designed each of the 'Read more' buttons using Photopea.
 When a user hovers their cursor over the 'Go Further' button on the Homepage, the colours of the button invert and the box shadow disappears, to provide the user with satisfying visual feedback.

+### Scroll Animation
+The scroll animation for the website has been designed to provide a smooth user experience.
+This is most evident when using an internal page link for navigation (i.e., clicking the 'recovery' page nav option on the homepage).
+Rather than the default animation of instantly jumping the user to that section, which can provide a jolty user experience, the page will automatically scroll the user to the desired section.

 ## Future Features
 * Add a 'Shop' page, where users can purchase Limitless merchandise.
 * Add a 'Members' page, where users can view different membership options and the related benefits and costs of each.